 Borrowers may recall that 2018 will be the first tax year under the rules of the “Tax Cuts and Jobs Act.”
 While there are many changes to the tax laws, the student loan interest deduction is basically the same.

-Borrowers are able to claim a deduction of up to $2,500 based upon student loan interest spending.
+Borrowers can claim a deduction of up to $2,500 based upon student loan interest spending.
 This deduction applies to both private and federal student loans.
-However, money spent paying down the principal balance cannot be counted towards this deduction.
+However, money spent paying down the principal balance isn’t counted towards this deduction.
 Your lender should mail out a 1098-E tax document with an exact accounting of the money spent on student loan interest.

 For further information, including income limits and phase out, be sure to check out our student loan interest deduction Q and A page.

-If you have concerns about whether or not your student loan interest is an eligible deduction, the IRS has a detailed tool for determining if you qualify.
+If you have concerns about whether or not your student loan interest is an eligible deduction, the IRS has a comprehensive tool for determining if you qualify.

 Timing Income Certifications

-Borrowers on an income-driven repayment plan have to certify their income on a yearly basis.
+Borrowers on an income-driven repayment plan have to certify their income every year.
 Most borrowers certify by supplying the Department of Education with their most recent tax return.

 Borrowers who are already enrolled should investigate and make a mental note of when they next need to certify their income.
 Missing the income certification deadlines can be expensive, so tax time is a great time to verify that everything is in order.